Greg-T8/Notebook/topics/concepts/html-css/index.md

   - Example: `hsla(24, 100%, 50%, .5)`
 - The HSL color value is the newest color value available within CSS
   - It is not as widely used as the other values due to its age and support w/ browsers

+### Lengths
+- There are a handful of different types of length values, all of which serve distinct purposes
+- Length values come in two forms: absolute and relative, each with different units of measurement

+#### Absolute Lengths